 If a debt collection case is not settled during the course of a lawsuit, the lawsuit results in a money judgment in your favor, and the debtor fails to pay the judgment in full, William R. Wohlsifer, PA, can pursue judgment enforcement and execution.
 Typically, the first step is to record the money judgment in the county, or counties where the judgment debtor owns real property or conducts business, to create a lien that can be executed or foreclosed upon in that county.

 The judgment lien has a 10-year life and can be renewed for an additional 10-year period, thus 20 years total.
-Additionally, the money judgment can be docketed with the Florida Secretary of State in the form of a Judgment Lien Certificate to create a lien that attaches to the debtor’s personal property located anywhere in the State of Florida.
+The money judgment can also be docketed with the Florida Secretary of State in the form of a Judgment Lien Certificate to create a lien that attaches to the debtor’s personal property located anywhere in the State of Florida.

-Our office utilizes various remedies to enforce the judgment lien such as:
+Our office utilizes various remedies to enforce satisfaction of a judgment lien, including:

 – Attachment and levy of personal property